Dependence on laser intensity of the number-weighted angular distribution of Compton-scattered photon beams: Analytical Results

 In order to assess the accuracy of these analytical results, we compare the angular variances predicted by \cref{eq:QedVarDiff} with the results of numerical simulations in \cref{fig:profile_variance_difference}.
-Using the Monte-Carlo code \textsc{Ptarmigan} \cite{Ptarmigan, Blackburn:2023}, we simulated the head-on interaction of an electron beam with a monochromatic plane wave laser pulse with a Gaussian temporal envelope of full-width at half maximum (FWHM) duration $\tau = 40$ \unit{fs}.
+Using the Monte-Carlo code \textsc{Ptarmigan} \cite{Ptarmigan, Blackburn:2023}, we simulated the head-on interaction of an electron beam with a plane-wave laser pulse with a Gaussian temporal envelope of full-width at half maximum (FWHM) duration $\tau = 40$ \unit{fs} and wavelength $\lambda = 0.8$ \unit{\um}.
 A cylindrically symmetric electron beam with a radius of $r_b = 0.5$ \unit{\um}, an RMS divergence of $1\ \unit{\mrad}$, a $1\%$ RMS energy spread, and different mean energies (250 \unit{\MeV}, 1 \unit{\GeV} and 15 \unit{\GeV} in green, yellow and blue respectively) was considered.
 Additional simulations with an initial energy spread up to $\sim 10\%$ showed no appreciable effect on the results.
-Three models were used for the radiation reaction: no radiation reaction, so that the particle trajectory is governed by the Lorentz force; classical radiation reaction using the Landau-Lifschitz equation; and a fully stochastic, quantum model using emission rates calculated in the LCFA \cite{Ritus:1985}.
+Three models of radiation reaction were used in the simulations: no radiation reaction, so that the particle trajectory is governed by the Lorentz force; classical radiation reaction using the Landau-Lifshitz equation; and a fully stochastic, quantum model using emission rates calculated in the LCFA \cite{Ritus:1985}.